 5. BRAKE WEAR:

 Brake wear is very less when compared to an ICE vehicle.
-An EV employs regenerative braking system, a method of braking in which energy is extracted from the parts braked, to be stored and reused.
+An EV employs a regenerative braking system, a method of braking in which energy is extracted from the parts braked, to be stored and reused.
 Thus not only it limits the wear on your EVs vehicle pads and rotors but also charge its battery and will give you enough juice until the next charging station.

 6. REGULAR SERVICING: